The Sun Down Limited

 The Sun Down Limited is a 1924 American short silent comedy film directed by Robert F. McGowan.
-It was the 30th Our Gang short subject released.
+It was the 30th Our Gang short subject to be released.
 The title is a play on the Southern Pacific Railroad's Sunset Limited train service.
 The Sun Down Limited was remade in 1929 during the sound era as Railroadin'.

 Plot

 The gang play around the railyard until Joe and Mickey get them kicked out for taking an engine for a joyride.
 The kids try to play with Toughy and his train but are rebuked, so they build their own railroad instead.
 When the girls leave Toughy for the gang's railroad, a jealous Toughy runs the gangs train off the tracks and into the city streets.